andresberejnoi/Conda-Tools/README.md

 ```sh
 conda env export --from-history > environment.yml
 ```
-and have a file that contains stricly the packages I installed (but including those with pip).
+and have a file that contains strictly the packages I installed (but including those with pip).
 Additionally, those packages should have the version number that was installed in the environment.
 This script solves that.